 It should help somewhat to develop or improve one's social skills.
 Skills training could bring opportunities to develop further abilitoes to participate in groups and interact as is fit.
 Besides, teachers can gently encourage shy students to speak up.

 Stronger and broader forms of shyness are usually referred to as social anxiety or social phobia.
-The following, alphabetically arranged quips and sayings on shyness are not about social phobias.
+The following 28 alphabetically arranged quips and sayings on shyness are not about social phobias.
+The sayings with no author names to them may be credited T. Kinnes.

 Behind displays of coolness, insecurities might lurk.
 Better accept the shyness it if you do not want to greatly popular at the expense of being yourself and very happy.